MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ### Brand colors

+Makers can choose from a variety of options to add their brand's colors to their site's header.

-Under the **Brand colors label**, choose up to four colors by selecting each of the circles and choosing the color of your choice.
+- Under the **Brand colors label**, choose up to four colors by selecting each of the circles and choosing the color of your choice.

-Select the colored square next to the **Header background label** to select a color for your header's background.
+- Select the colored square next to the **Header background label** to select a color for your header's background.

-Below the **Fonts label**, choose the **>** symbol next to **Title** and **Site Navigation** to expand the section and choose a weight, font, color, and size for each element.
+- Below the **Fonts label**, choose the **>** symbol next to **Title** and **Site Navigation** to expand the section and choose a weight, font, color, and size for each element.

 ## Layout